°F

 VP2Plus

-8-inch Standard Rain Gauge
+8-Inch Standard Rain Gauge (Primary Observation Gauge)

 8-inch standard rain gauge (SRG)